sr0reyes/conectivitySchedule-androidApp/README.md

 ## Issues
 - Up from API 29 (Android 10) the wi-fi or bluetooth adapter wont be turned off/on.
-The tools and methods that allow Applications to perform the tasK are depeccrecated
+The tools and methods that allow Applications to perform the task are depeccrecated